gcapes/git-course/2_Local.md

 > **What we know about software development - code reviews work**

 > Fagan (1976) discovered that a rigorous inspection can remove 60-90% of errors before the first test is run.
-> M.E., Fagan (1976).
-[Design and Code
-inspections to reduce errors in program development](http://www.mfagan.com/pdfs/ibmfagan.pdf).
+[Design and Code inspections to reduce errors in program development](http://www.mfagan.com/pdfs/ibmfagan.pdf).
 IBM Systems Journal 15 (3): pp. 182-211.